Adam Edelen: Kentucky Auditor

 Edelen won election to Kentucky Auditor of Public Accounts on November 8, 2011, defeating Republican John T. Kemper III by a margin of 11.6%.

-Within days of being sworn in, Edelen announced a special examination into the former administration of the Kentucky Department of Agriculture.
+Shortly after his inauguration, Edelen initiated an examination of the former administration of the Kentucky Department of Agriculture.
 This examination was conducted at the request of the Republican Agriculture Commissioner, James Comer.
 The examination found rampant spending abuses and a culture of entitlement.
 Former commissioner and UK basketball star Richie Farmer was sentenced to 27 months in prison on federal charges and a year in prison on a state charge based on issues identified in Edelen's report.

 Edelen also led an effort to reform special districts, which represent a $2.7 billion layer of government.
-The effort resulted in a report and a database that allowed the public to see basic financial information about roughly 1,200 entities such as libraries, fire districts and health departments.
+The effort led to a report and the creation of a database with financial information for approximately 1,200 entities, including libraries, fire districts, and health departments.
 In 2013, Edelen helped shepherd a measure through the legislature to bring more accountability and transparency to the entities.
 House Bill 1 – as dubbed by the Speaker of the House-passed with broad, bipartisan support.
 The National State Auditors Association selected the initiative as one of its Excellence in Accountability Award recipients.
-The initiative was called the "biggest good government initiative we have had since the 1990s" by the leadership of Common Cause KY.
+The leadership of Common Cause KY described the initiative as a significant step for government reform.

-When private, multibillion-dollar insurance companies took over the state's Medicaid system, Edelen made recommendations that the state and managed care organizations (MCOs) could implement immediately to solve problems associated with implementation.
+When private, multibillion-dollar insurance companies took over the state's Medicaid system, Edelen proposed recommendations for the state and managed care organizations (MCOs) to address issues in implementation.
 The Auditor's office found the managed care companies were not efficiently processing claims to health care providers despite receiving more than 700 million taxpayer dollars.
 Edelen created a new Medicaid Accountability and Transparency Unit in the Auditor's office to provide real-time oversight over the second-largest expenditure in state government.

 In 2012, Edelen began examining spending practices in public schools.
 Special examinations in 15 public school districts found wasteful spending, lack of oversight of superintendent contracts by school boards and other abuses.
 One exam led to criminal conviction of a former superintendent and more than $500,000 returned to the community.
-Based on Edelen's recommendations, the Kentucky Department of Education now requires school districts to submit superintendent contracts for posting on a publicly accessible website.
+The Kentucky Department of Education began requiring school districts to post superintendent contracts online, aligning with recommendations from Edelen's office.

 In 2014, Edelen proposed legislation to strengthen Kentucky's cyber security protections and require state and local government to notify citizens if their data is compromised in a data breach.
 Kentucky was one of four states that lacked security breach notification laws.
 House Bill 5 passed the House 99–1 and the Senate unanimously.

 In 2015, Edelen lost his re-election bid to Republican Mike Harmon.

 The efforts of Edelen's auditor administration to expose the practice of special districts was a focus of a segment on Last Week Tonight with John Oliver.